8 workout products that are actually worth the splurge

 Peloton

 Several CEOs trust the boutique indoor cycling behemoth Peloton brand with their at-home experience, and for good reason: Folks torch 500 calories on average and have no issues keeping their heart rates above 100 bpm during the virtual cycling classes.
-Kerry Cooper, president of Rothy’s, not only suggests hopping on your own personal bike, but also subscribing to the $35/month all-access pass—which gives users entry to up to 20 live running, yoga, strength, outdoor, or cycling studio classes daily.
+Kerry Cooper, president of Rothy’s, not only suggests hopping on your own personal bike, but also subscribing to the $39/month all-access pass—which gives users entry to up to 20 live running, yoga, strength, outdoor, or cycling studio classes daily.
 “I don’t want to sound like an ad, but I love my Peloton,” she says.
 “The instructors are fantastic, and I love starting my day getting entirely sweaty.
 Their app is amazing, and when I’m on the road, their boot camp, strength, and outdoor running classes are fantastic.” $2,245

 RPM Jump rope